-Declaring a Major, Pre-Major, or Minor
+Declaring a Major, Pre-major, Minor, or Concentration

 Northeastern requires all undergraduate students to declare a major by the time they have earned a total of 45 credit hours.

-Declaring a Major or Pre-Major
+Declaring a Major, Pre-Major, Minor or Concentration

 2.Obtain the necessary signatures, and submit the form to Enrollment Management Services.